orenbenkiki/dynamake/README.rst

 This demonstrates some additional concepts:

-* If the ``output`` of a step contains a :py:func:`dynamake.patterns.capture` pattern, then the extracted values are passed to the function as string arguments.
+* If the ``output`` of a step contains a :py:func:`dynamake.capture` pattern, then the extracted values are passed to the function as string arguments.
   These can be used inside the function to generate file names (in the above, the source file names).

   This is similar to ``make`` pattern rules, but is more powerful, as you can specify multiple parts of the file name to be captured.
 A pattern such as ``foo/{*phase}/{*part}/bar`` is essentially impossible to express in ``make``.

-  When a target is :py:func:`dynamake.make.require`-d, it is matched against these patterns, and the unique step that matches the target is triggered, with the appropriate (extracted) arguments.
+  When a target is :py:func:`dynamake.require`-d, it is matched against these patterns, and the unique step that matches the target is triggered, with the appropriate (extracted) arguments.
 If multiple such patterns match the file, the one with the highest step ``priority`` is used.
 It is an error for more than one step with the same priority to match the same output file.
 If no step matches, the target is assumed to be a source file, and must exist on the disk.
 Otherwise, DynaMake complains it doesn't know how to make this target.

-* DynaMake provides many functions to deal with ``glob``-ing, capturing, and formatting lists of strings, listed in the :py:func:`dynamake.patterns` module.
+* DynaMake provides many functions to deal with ``glob``-ing, capturing, and formatting lists of strings.
 These make it convenient to perform common operations.
-For example, ``:py:func:`dynamake.make.e`` is equivalent to :py:func:`dynamake.patterns.fmt` using the ``kwargs`` of the current step.
-  This is an extremely common operation so we give it such a short function name.
-Another example is :py:func:`dynamake.patterns.glob_fmt` which uses a ``glob`` to obtain a list of file names, then ``extract`` some part(s) of each, then ``fmt`` some other pattern(s) using these values.
+For example, :py:func:`dynamake.expand` is equivalent to :py:func:`dynamake.fmt` using the ``kwargs`` of the current step.
+This is an extremely common operation so many functions have a variant prefixed with ``e`` which automatically expands the relevant argument(s).
+Another example is :py:func:`dynamake.glob_fmt` which uses a ``glob`` to obtain a list of file names, then ``extract`` some part(s) of each, then ``fmt`` some other pattern(s) using these values.
+Using :py:func:`dynamake.eglob_fmt` will automatically first :py:func:`dynamake.expand` each of the file names.

 * Most DynaMake functions accept :py:class:`Strings`, that is, either a single string, or a list of strings, or a list of list of strings, etc.; and return